aaront97/CasualJogger/Readme_Group29.txt

 -Due to there being a limit on how many API calls are sent to the API provider each day, there might be a chance that the application will throw an error message or show unexpected results as a result of prolonged use.
 One important thing to note is that the air quality and pollen information provider, Breezometer, imposes a very low limit on the number of API calls (9-10 each day).

 If this happens, an error message 'API Call Limit Has been exceeded' will be shown on the weather app.
-To handle this, create a new account with Breezometer and replace the Breezometer variable in the apiKeys.json file.
+To handle this, create a new account with Breezometer and replace the Breezometer variable in the Controller.class file.
 This hindrance is due to the financial constraints imposed on this project.

 Sign-up Link for Breezometer: